The Sea of Galilee, Israel

 A Perfect Day Trip to the Sea of Galilee & Nearby Attractions

-• Start in Tiberias for a boat ride or beach time (1-1.5 hours).
-Continue to Tabgha (Church of Multiplication), Capernaum (Jesus’ town), and the Mount of Beatitudes (site of the Sermon on the Mount), all located 15-20 minutes away, adding 1-2 hours total.
+- Start in Tiberias for a boat ride or beach time (1-1.5 hours).
+Continue to Tabgha (Church of Multiplication), Capernaum (Jesus’ town), and the Mount of Beatitudes (site of the Sermon on the Mount), all located 15-20 minutes away, adding 2 hours in total.

 This itinerary offers a practical and enriching private day trip that can be fully customized based on your preferences and interests.
 For more options, check out my posts on day trips from Tel Aviv and from Jerusalem.
 If you’re arriving on a cruise ship, any of these day trips can also be arranged as shore excursions from Haifa Port.